SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/G - Decision Tree.md

 # Decision Tree

-A decision tree is used to query particular features at particular points in the tree to come to a decision about the classification of the current $X$.
-It has to be *induced* from the training data and can then be used to *deduce* classifications.
+A decision tree is used to query particular features at particular points in the tree to come to a decision about the classification of the current $\boldsymbol{X}$.
+The tree has to be *induced* from the training data and can then be used to *deduce* classifications.

 ## Induction Algorithms

 A tree can be learned by splitting training data into subsets based on outcomes of a feature test.
-This process is recursively applied on each derived subset until the subset at a node has all the same values of the target variable or there is no improvement for prediction.
+This process is recursively applied on each derived subset until the subset at a node has the same value for the target variable or there is no improvement for prediction.

 ## Hunt's Algorithm